richmondu/face_pay/README.md

 - ADB FacePay

   Note that this interface is intended to be displayed on a touch screen device.
-  The kiosk is to be deployed on each store.
+  The kiosk is to be deployed on each store in the ADB premises.

   <a href="https://youtu.be/SCYkW_XRK2c"
     target="_blank"><img src="https://img.youtube.com/vi/SCYkW_XRK2c/0.jpg"